vermiculus/magithub/README.md

 ## Installation

-The package can be installed from Melpa.
+The package can be installed from MELPA.
 Otherwise, simply place `magithub.el` in your `load-path` and `(require 'magithub)`.

 If you use [use-package][gh-use-package], you should instead alter